Johnny Has Gone for a Soldier

 "Johnny Has Gone for a Soldier" is an Irish folk song.
 The lyrics lament the sacrifices that men and women make in going off to war.
 Men would help by going off to war and women would help by sacrificing men and selling goods to buy military supplies.
 This folk song was popular throughout the American Revolutionary War.
 Although its meaning is known, its history is not.
-Peter, Paul, and Mary used the first and third verses of the song in the arranged song "Gone the Rainbow" from their second album Moving (1963).

 Origins

 The tune and lyrics are very similar to the 17th century Irish tune "Siúil A Rún" on which the song is based.